magentabusiness/magentabusiness.github.io/_includes/templates/install/rhel-java-install.md

-ThingsBoard service is running on Java 11.
+IoT Hub service is running on Java 11.
 Follow this instructions to install OpenJDK 11:

 ```bash
 sudo yum install java-11-openjdk